nuwe1/hello-world/README.md

 hi humans
 i like node.js and coffee script (it is what am made of!) i've the tacos on the moon and find them more superior to earth tacos.
- I added have made this hello world repository grow into a project now with php code that implements secur login I have used this code to create a web project and test howw sites are hacked or how I can secure my code.
+ I added have made this hello world repository grow into a project now with php code that implements secur login I have used this code to create a web project and test how sites are hacked or how I can secure my code.